taskcluster/taskcluster-migration-DEPRECATED/workgraph/README.md

 ## Implementation stuff

  * strip unnecessary paths (given "A -> B -> C" and "A -> C", drop the latter)
+ * cycle detection
+ * subgraphs for milestones?
+ * other outputs:
    * enumerate items with no deps, sorted by the maximum path length (or duration) from that item
- * cycle detection
+   * predicted completion for each milestone assuming maximum parallelization
+   * a few rooted graphs, one for each milestone